March 20, 2017 / 2 comments

 And do you think that we have an imagination crisis in our culture at the moment, and if so, why does it matter?

 I do think we have an imagination crisis.
 Increasingly both adults, and even more troubling children, are relying on digital devices for all of their entertainment, for all their boredom and we’re limiting our ability to see beyond what’s immediately in front of us.
 Imagination is such a crucial piece of childhood.
-Making up stories, playing imaginary games, having imaginary friends, imagining imaginary scenarios, is just such a crucial part of healthy child development and it allows children to work through problems, to think beyond what’s immediately in front of them, to imagine different possibilities.
+Making up stories, playing imaginary games, having imaginary friends, imagining imaginary scenarios, are just such crucial parts of healthy child development.
+They allow children to work through problems, to think beyond what’s immediately in front of them, to imagine different possibilities.

 When we have children who are spending so much time with these devices that are telling stories to them, rather than allowing them to imagine their own worlds, we’re really limiting their imagination.
 And why does that matter?
 Well it matters for a number of reasons.
 First of all, we are at a moment when we’re in political crisis, we’re in ecological crisis, and the ability to imagine a different world, to imagine different solutions to the world we’ve created, to imagine different ways of dealing with the problems we have has never been more pressing.
 But also in terms of the adults we want children to grow up to be.
 When they don’t have the ability to imagine different possibilities or have that creativity and to examine problems from different angles, that’s a really concerning problem long-term.